-- 109. These Protocols do not, by themselves, carry the weight of law.
-Councilmembers are expected to abide by them out of a desire to have a well-run City that treats its residents respectfully and with dignity.
-A governing body that strives to be fair, informed, honest, diligent, dignified, efficient and respectful of others will win the respect and trust of its residents. - 4410.
+- 9. Councilmembers should avoid expressions, comments, or opinions of city fault responsibility or liability in any matters involving property damage, personal injury or alleged breach of contract or alleged violation of law. - 10.
+These Protocols do not, by themselves, carry the weight of law.
+Councilmembers are expected to abide by them out of a desire to have a well run City that treats its residents respectfully and with dignity.
+A governing body that strives to be fair, informed, honest, diligent, dignified, efficient and respectful of others will win the respect and trust of its residents. - 11.
 If any Councilmember feels that a Protocol is being violated, it is appropriate for that member to discuss it individually with the errant Councilmember.
 If the City Manager or staff are involved, it is appropriate to discuss it with the City Manager.
-If this does not resolve the situation, it is appropriate, as a last resort, to bring up the matter within the Future Agenda Item period of a public meeting and ask for the issue to be put on a future agenda. - 4211.
+If this does not resolve the situation, it is appropriate, as a last resort, to bring up the matter within the Future Agenda Item period of a public meeting and ask for the issue to be put on a future agenda. - 12.
 A principal purpose of the Protocols is to establish or uphold procedures and behavior that win the trust of the public by promoting efficient, productive and civil interaction between Councilmembers.
-Any Councilmember who habitually ignores these Protocols should expect to be called to task by his or her fellow Councilmembers and by the public. - 4312.
-A Councilmember who originates an idea or program shall continue to be identified as the originator even if the idea or program is pursued by another Councilmember or City official. - 13.
-Two Councilmembers may request, through the City Clerk, resolutions, proclamations or similar initiatives.
-All such requests must be approved by the City Manager, who should ask staff to vet the cause, if necessary.
-The Mayor
+Any Councilmember who habitually ignores these Protocols should expect to be called to task by his or her fellow Councilmembers and by the public. - 13.
+A Councilmember who originates an idea or program shall continue to be identified as the originator even if the idea or program is pursued by another Councilmember or City official. - 14.
+Councilmembers may request, through the City Clerk, certificates or other awards recognizing special events, organizations or individuals of importance to the City.
+All such requests must be approved by the Mayor, who should ask staff to vet the organization, if necessary.
+Such certificates or awards are normally to include the name and/or signature of all Councilmembers. - 15.
+Councilmembers who plan or appear at programs or events which involve the use of City staff or resources shall provide notice of such programs or events to all Councilmembers. - 16.
+All electronic mail communications between members of the City Council and any other person either relating to the City's business or communicated in the City Councilmember's official capacity must be sent using the City Councilmember's official electronic mail address issued by City staff.
+Council members are not to personally delete emails or texts from their accounts.